Augustus Koranteng Kyei

 Augustus Koranteng Kyei (born March 27, 1990), also professionally known as Kobby Kyei, is a Ghanaian blogger focusing on positive humanitarian and social development stories.
-Originally from Agona Duakwa,he started out as a lifestyle and entertainment blogger.
+Originally from Agona Duakwa, he started out as a lifestyle and entertainment blogger.

 Early life, career and education

 Born to Ghanaian parents at Agona Duakwa in the central region, Kobby Kyei completed High School in 2009 from Nyankumasi Ahenkro, completed a Diploma in Music from the University of Education, Winneba in 2012 and earned a Degree in Music Education in 2016.
 He's also a professional trumpeter.
+He earned a Master of Arts in Media and Digital Communications Management from the University of Professional Studies, Accra, in 2025.